Which lure for pike? The complete guide, season by season

 The classic mistake: switching lures too fast

 Many anglers cycle through lures when the real problem is the spot or the retrieve.
 Before switching, ask yourself three questions: am I fishing at the right depth? does my retrieve match the fish's activity? am I insisting enough on the productive zones (edges, drop-offs, weed beds)?
+That's the whole point of reading a fishing spot before you even pick a lure.

 Key takeaways